harigabor96/EzTL-IngestionTools/README.md

 # EzTL-IngestionTools
 Interface(s) for making file ingestion easier with Spark.
+Also contains custom implementations.